kemalcr/kemal/_docs/websockets.md

 ## Performance

-Thanks to Crystal Kemal has superb performance for Websockets.
+Kemal has superb performance for Websockets.

 Crystal 0.9.1 with [Kemal]